-From Wednesday 13 May our canals and rivers are open for navigation (although some exceptions remain such as Anderton Boat Lift).
-Our towpaths are also open for exercise or journeys to undertake essential work, but please try to avoid any stretches with boats moored against the towpath.
-Strictly observe social distancing at all times, following the latest advice from the government.
+We encourage people to strictly observe social distancing at all times, following the latest advice from the government.
 Before you go by boat, bike or boot, remember to check your route.

-Search for any closures (stoppages) or restrictions on our canals or rivers, and find out about opening times, notices and navigation advice.
+Search for any closures (stoppages), restrictions and booking information, opening times, notices and navigation advice.
 Simply enter the first two letters of the waterway you’re interested in.
 Then filter by type of notice and view notices either in a list or on the map.

 Any stoppages on our network relating to coronavirus restrictions will be listed on this page.
 However, if you'd like more general information about how we're reacting to the pandemic and how we're supporting those who rely on our network, you can read our latest statement.